The Empress, the Alembic and the Secret Fire

 Noblet, Dodal and two versions of Conver Empress card

 Another honourable Maria, namely Maria the Prophetess, was the first [non-mythical] alchemist of the western world.
-Schooled by the great Zosimos of Panopolis, she lived sometime between the 1st and 3rd centuries in Alexandria, Egypt (of course).
+Written about by the great Zosimos of Panopolis, she lived sometime between the 1st and 3rd centuries in Alexandria, Egypt (of course).
 Maria also had a favourite axiom:

 One becomes two, two becomes three and